European 2-day Baku wedding: 80-guest intimate Caspian

 Which hotels do you book for European wedding programs?

 For an 80-guest Italian or French couple, Four Seasons Hotel Baku is the default city anchor.
+The Ritz-Carlton Baku is the alternative we quote when a couple wants the room sealed off, because the property publishes a separate entrance to its ballroom area and daylight on the first-floor event spaces, both of which matter more at 80 guests than raw capacity does.
 The wider supplier set overlaps with the named Azerbaijan Tourism Board wedding-tourism consortium: Shahdag Mountain Resort, Dreamland Golf Club, Sea Breeze Resort, Absheron Hotel Group, AZAL on airlift, alongside Four Seasons and Fairmont in the city centre.
-The consortium was activated for the Indian wedding-tourism push and documented in our market research at /docs/research/2026-05-26-gcc-dach-market.md; the same supplier set serves European 2-day programs.
 Sea Breeze Resort works as the day-trip extension if the brief includes a beach lunch on the pre-arrival day.

 What we don't do